anvilproject/anvil-portal/content/learn/data-submitters/data-requirements.md

 In the AnVIL data workspace, data and metadata from the Biospecimen, Clinical, and Data File nodes are in integrated spreadsheet-like tables.
 Every row in a table is a distinct “entity” and every column is a different property.

 **Example subject table**
-A collection of basic information and phentotypic data about a subject (e.g., demographics, age, sex, or race)
+A collection of basic information and phenotypic data about a subject (e.g., demographics, age, sex, or race)

 **Example sample table**